 Recoverable amount is the higher of an asset's fair value less costs of disposal and value-in-use.
 The primary valuation methodology was a discounted cash flow ('DCF') analysis specific to the cash-generating unit to which the asset belongs.
-The recoverable amount of assets were determined using a fair value less costs to sell with reference so the market capitalisation of the Company.
-During the year, the director's reassessed the use of this approach and determined that a more appropriate approach is to determine a fair value less costs to sell with reference to the estimated present value of future pre-tax cash flows.
+The recoverable amount of assets were determined using a fair value less costs to sell with reference to the estimated present value of future pre-tax cash flows.